Higher Gauge Theories Based on 3-groups: Introduction

 In order to resolve this issue, a new approach has been developed, using the categorical generalization of the $BF$ action, within the framework of {\em higher gauge theory} (see \cite{BaezHuerta2011} for a review).
-In particular one uses the idea of a categorical ladder to promote the $BF$ action, which is based on some Lie group, into a $2BF$ action, which is based on the so-called $2$-group structure.
+In particular, one uses the idea of a categorical ladder to promote the $BF$ action, which is based on some Lie group, into a $2BF$ action, which is based on the so-called $2$-group structure.
 If chosen in a suitable way, the $2$-group structure should hopefully introduce the tetrad fields into the action.
 This approach has been successfully implemented \cite{MikovicVojinovic2012}, rewriting the action for general relativity as a constrained $2BF$ action, such that the tetrad fields are present in the topological sector.
-This opened a way to couple all matter fields to gravity in a straightforward way.
-Nevertheless, the matter fields could not be naturally expreseed using the underlying algebraic structure of a $2$-group, rendering the spinfoam quantization method only half-implementable, since the matter sector of the classical action could not be expressed as a topological term plus a simplicity constraint.
+This result opened up a possibility to couple all matter fields to gravity in a straightforward way.
+Nevertheless, the matter fields could not be naturally expressed using the underlying algebraic structure of a $2$-group, rendering the spinfoam quantization method only half-implementable, since the matter sector of the classical action could not be expressed as a topological term plus a simplicity constraint, which means that the steps 2 and 3 above could not be performed for the matter sector of the action.

 We address this problem in this paper.
 As we will show, it turns out that it is necessary to perform one more step in the categorical ladder, generalizing the underlying algebraic structure from a $2$-group to a $3$-group.
-This then naturally gives rise to the so-called $3BF$ action, which proves to be suitable for a unified description of both gravity and matter fields.
+This generalization then naturally gives rise to the so-called $3BF$ action, which proves to be suitable for a unified description of both gravity and matter fields.
 The steps of the categorical ladder can be conveniently summarized in the following table:

-Once the suitable gauge $3$-group has been specified and the corresponding $3BF$ action constructed, the most important thing that remains, in order to complete the step 1 of the spinfoam quantization programme, is to impose appropriate simplicity constraints onto the degrees of freedom present in the $3BF$ action, so that we obtain the correct classical dynamics of the gravitational and matter fields.
-Then one can proceed with steps 2 and 3 of the spinfoam quantization, hopefully ending up with a viable model of quantum gravity with matter.
+Once the suitable gauge $3$-group has been specified and the corresponding $3BF$ action constructed, the most important thing that remains, in order to complete the step 1 of the spinfoam quantization programme, is to impose appropriate simplicity constraints onto the degrees of freedom present in the $3BF$ action, so that we obtain the desired classical dynamics of the gravitational and matter fields.
+Then one can proceed with steps 2 and 3 of the spinfoam quantization, hopefully ending up with a viable model of quantum gravity and matter.